EMS-100 - EMS Foundations - Robin Click

 Other Relevant Course Information

 The main reason nearly 50% of students drop out of EMT programs half way through is that they are unable to pass the lecture-based tests.
 Therefore, this course will be primarily lecture-based in order to best prepare you for what will be most challenging up ahead.
 As such, please be prepared to listen and take notes.
+Other than the group project at the end, this will not be a hands-on learning experience.

 Additional Resources